* This is the Consumer Version. *

 Radiation therapy is one component in the treatment of tumors of the nervous system.
 It is directed at the general area (such as the whole head) when people have several tumors or a tumor that does not have distinct borders.
 When the tumor has distinct borders, therapy can be directed specifically at the tumor.

-Radiation from these treatments sometimes damages the nervous system, despite the best efforts to prevent damage (see Overview of Imaging Tests : Risks of Radiation).
+Radiation from these treatments sometimes damages the nervous system, despite the best efforts to prevent damage (see Overview of Imaging Tests : Risks of Radiation in Medical Imaging).

 Whether damage occurs and how severe it is depend on several factors:

 Symptoms of radiation damage can develop in the first few days (acute) or months of treatment (early-delayed) or several months or years after treatment (late-delayed).
 Symptoms can remain the same or worsen and can be temporary or permanent.

 Acute encephalopathy can result from radiation to the brain.
 Fluid accumulates within the cells of the brain, causing the entire brain to swell (called cerebral edema).
 Symptoms include headaches, nausea, vomiting, drowsiness, and confusion.
 Acute encephalopathy usually begins shortly after the first or second dose of radiation is given.
 Usually, symptoms diminish during the radiation treatments.
 Corticosteroids such as dexamethasone may help prevent or reduce cerebral edema.